haacked/haacked.com/pages/about.md

 ## What I do

 I build software at [A Serious Business, Inc.](https://www.aseriousbusiness.com/), a company I co-founded with a friend.
+We are the creators of [Abbot](https://ab.bot/).
+A hosted chat bot that helps teams make ChatOps a reality.
+You can learn more in [my blog post introducing Abbot](https://haacked.com/archive/2021/02/11/introducing-abbot/).

 Before I started A Serious Business, Inc., I worked at [GitHub](http://github.com/) doing whatever I could [to make it even more awesome](https://haacked.com/archive/2018/12/18/leaving-github/).
 Prior to that I worked at Microsoft on [NuGet](http://nuget.org) and [ASP.NET MVC](https://www.asp.net/mvc) and helped to usher in Microsoft's Open Source era.